veeto

 Key Takeaways

-• Reforms indigent defense contracts to ensure quality legal representation for low-income defendants by 2027.
+• Reforms indigent defense contracts to ensure effective legal representation for low-income defendants by 2027.

-• Prohibits flat-fee payment structures for public defense attorneys to prevent financial conflicts of interest.
+• Prohibits flat-fee payment arrangements for court-appointed attorneys to prevent conflicts of interest.

 • Requires counties to provide separate funding for defense services like investigators and social workers.